Cleopatra's Needles: Alexandria

 The location is now the site of a statue of Egyptian statesman Saad Zaghloul.

 London needle

 The London needle is in the City of Westminster, on the Victoria Embankment near the Golden Jubilee Bridges.

-It was originally erected in the Egyptian city of Heliopolis on the orders of Thutmose III, around 1450 BC.

-In 1819, Muhammad Ali Pasha gave Britain the obelisk as a gift.
+In 1819, Muhammad Ali Pasha gave Britain the fallen obelisk as a gift.
 However, Britain's prime minister at the time, Lord Liverpool, hesitated on having it brought to the country due to shipping expenses.

-Two prior suggestions had been made to transport the needle to London - in 1832 and in the 1850s after the Great Exhibition; however, neither proceeded.
+Two prior suggestions had been made to transport the needle to London – in 1832 and in the 1850s after the Great Exhibition; however, neither proceeded.